bmrb-io/PyBMRB/docs/usage/example.rst

 - Example 27: Conditional histogram with chemical shift filtering

-You may filter the chemical shift distribution of an atom in a residue based on the chemical shift values of one or more atom in the same residue.
+You may cs_filt the chemical shift distribution of an atom in a residue based on the chemical shift values of one or more atom in the same residue.
 In the following example CYS-CB values are filtered based on CYS-H=8.9.
 During the seach 0.1ppm tolerance for protons and 2.0 ppm tolerance for heavy atoms is used.